 Singles from 19 didn’t sell much upon release, but they went on to become huge catalog sellers, especially Make You Feel My Love.

 This cover of the Bob Dylan track has now become one of her very biggest tracks.
 Its UK sales have already topped 1 million while the US tally is already on 1.9 million and still climbing.

-In total Adele is now at just under 100 million downloads and ringtones.
+In total Adele is now just over 100 million downloads and ringtones.

 Streaming is made up of audio and video streams.
 Our CSPC methodology includes both to better reflect the real popularity of each track.
 The main source of data for each avenue is respectively Spotify and YouTube.
 To factor in the growing impact of multiple Asian countries where these platforms aren’t always the go-to site for music streaming, more sources have been added.

 In order to account for their real popularity in each relevant country, the below sources have been used along with the mentioned ratios that reflect the market share of each area.